 Xiaofeng Lin

-I am a first-year Systems Engineering Ph.D. student at Boston University where I work on reinforcement learning under the supervision of Prof. Xuezhou Zhang.
+I am a second-year Systems Engineering Ph.D. student at Boston University where I work on reinforcement learning under the supervision of Prof. Xuezhou Zhang.

 I earned my Master of Science in Robotics from University of Michigan, Ann Arbor, where I was fortunate to be advised by Prof. Vasileios Tzoumas.
 During my master, I worked on online learnig, submodular maximization and multi-agent systems.